-Site-specific dewatering sampling protocols used to comply with requirements in Section B.1
+Site-specific dewatering sampling protocols used to comply with requirements in Section B.1; and,

-A site -map depicting the dewatering activity discharge area location(s).
+A site map depicting the dewatering activity discharge area location(s).

-5. The discharger shall enter results of all numeric action level (e.g., turbidity and pH) exceedances through SMARTS within 10 days of the field measurements demonstrating the exceedance.
+D.5.
+The discharger shall enter results of all numeric action level (e.g., turbidity and pH) exceedances through SMARTS within 10 days of the field measurements demonstrating the exceedance.

-6. The QSD shall revise the SWPPP to incorporate immediate corrective actions to prevent further exceedances of the numeric action levels for pH and turbidity, within 10 days of the exceedance.
+D.6.
+The QSD shall revise the SWPPP to incorporate immediate corrective actions to prevent further exceedances of the numeric action levels for pH and turbidity, within 10 days of the exceedance.